Craig Forman

-Craig Forman is an American entrepreneur, media executive, and former foreign correspondent who served as chief executive officer of The McClatchy Company.
+Craig Forman is an American entrepreneur, media executive, and former foreign correspondent who was chief executive officer of The McClatchy Company.
 He previously worked at The Wall Street Journal.
-He is currently a partner at NextNews Ventures, an early-stage private investment fund based in San Francisco.
+He is a partner at NextNews Ventures, an early-stage private investment fund based in San Francisco and is the Executive Chair of the Center for News, Technology & Innovation.
 Forman has been a non-resident fellow at the Shorenstein Center at Harvard University's Kennedy School of Government.

 Forman is also the author of Be Luckier in Life, a career guide for business success, published by Iver Publishing.